 In a rapidly changing world, companies must be agile and work smart.
 Start by identifying key competencies that are driving business growth as well as functions that don’t generate revenue.
 Which of those should stay in-house and which could be outsourced?
-Many business owners discover they save time, energy and money when they hire an outside company for human resources (HR).
+Many business owners discover they save time, energy and money when they hire a HR consulting company for human resources (HR).

-Human resource outsourcing (or HRO) is when a small to mid-sized company hires outside HR professionals to manage HR functions and provide HR guidance.
+Human resource outsourcing (or HRO) is when a mid-sized to small business hires outside HR professionals to manage HR functions and provide HR guidance.
 There’s a contractual agreement that defines which HR responsibilities and administrative tasks will be handled by the external resource and which remain the responsibility of internal staff or HR department.

 Which HR functions can be outsourced?